AI-generated

 Provisions

-• Article 266-B of the Revised Penal Code — Defines qualified rape and the special qualifying circumstances of minority and relationship.
+• Article 266-A and 266-B of the Revised Penal Code (RPC) — Define rape and qualified rape (with special qualifying circumstances of relationship and minority carrying the death penalty, later modified to reclusion perpetua by R.A.
+No. 9346).

-• Rule 110, Sections 8 and 9 of the Revised Rules of Criminal Procedure — Require that qualifying and aggravating circumstances must be stated in ordinary and concise language in the complaint or information.
+• Rule 110, Sections 8 and 9 of the Revised Rules of Criminal Procedure — Require that qualifying and aggravating circumstances be stated in the Information; failure to allege prevents the court from considering them for penalty determination and damages.